casadi/casadi.github.io/content/blog/nlp_sens/index.md

 ---

 In this post, we explore the parametric sensitivities of a nonlinear program (NLP).
-We will use 'Opti stack' syntax for modeling, differentiability of NLP solvers works all the same without Opti.
+While we use 'Opti stack' syntax for modeling, differentiability of NLP solvers works all the same without Opti.

 # Parametric nonlinear programming